 Odds Bodkin Writes…

-shamanic traditions.
+Bardic storytelling–that is, spoken words with live music–is a tradition that dates back to Homer and more deeply into almost all shamanic traditions.
 Homer plucked a lyre, scholars believe, and recited The Iliad and The Odyssey with character voices.
 Shamanic traditions have used music with spoken narrative to transport audiences ever since local history and the religious impulse demanded human expression.
-Read the rest of this entry »
+Read more »

 Press Play to hear Storyteller Diane Edgecomb talk about place based nature storytelling on the Art of Storytelling with Brother Wolf.